Beanzilla/Tardis/API.md

 ### tardis.waypoints.get(user_name, waypoint_name)

-This checks if a waypoint by waypoint_name exists, if so return it's position, else returns `success=false` code.
+This checks if a waypoint by waypoint_name exists, if so return it's position and direction, else returns `success=false` code.

 ```lua
 -- Form a temp value to store the results